adlerhsieh/lake/README.md

   puts "hello world" # This is code
 ```

 In Lake DSL, all tasks should start with a `Task.` followed by a task name, which is `hello` in this case.
-Indentation at the second line is not required.
+Indentation is not required.

 Save the file, and run:

 ```
-lake -t hello
+lake hello
 ```

 It compiles and build a task file for `hello` task.
 You should see `hello world` on screen and that's it.
 Write any script you want and run it this way.

 ## Advanced Techniques

-#### Writing mulitple tasks
+#### Writing mulitple tasks in a single file

 You can set multiple tasks in a single file.